jpjpjp/analyze-mint-transactions/README.md

 Save the export to file called `transactions.csv` in this project's directory.

 Mint limits the amount of transaction data that can be exported, so long time users of this tool will need to maintain a local historical copy of their exported transaction data.
 Users can merge periodically exported new transactions to this data by specifying PATH_TO_NEW_TRANSACTIONS in the config file.
 NEW_TRANSACTION_SOURCE can be set to "mint" to indicate its source.
+When configured with these parameters, the tool will automatically merge the new transactions from PATH_TO_NEW_TRANSACTIONS to PATH_TO_YOUR_TRANSACTIONS.

 ## Exporting Transaction Data from Empower